adamsilver/maintainablecss.com-jekyll/_chapters/03-reuse.md

 Summary: Don't try too hard to reuse style rules across selectors.
 Adopt a duplication-first approach.

 > &ldquo;DRY is often misinterpreted as the necessity to never repeat the exact same thing twice [...].
-This is impractical and usually counterproductive, and can lead to forced abstractions, over-thought and [over]-engineered code.&ldquo;
+This is impractical and usually counterproductive, and can lead to forced abstractions, over-thought and over-engineered code.&ldquo;
 <br>&mdash; <cite>Harry Roberts, CSS Wizardy</cite>

-Don't take this the wrong way.
-We'll discuss strategies for reuse later on.
-It's just that, too often, we try so hard to reuse rules inbetween the curly braces.
-And this is problematic for many reasons:
+We'll discuss strategies for reuse in [State](/chapters/state/), [Modifiers](/chapters/modifiers/) and later on in this chapter.

+The problem is that when we try too hard, too early to reuse the bits between curly braces, we end up with visual and atomic classes which cause several problems:

 ## 1. Because styles change in response to screen size